yassinesqualli/Signal-and-Slots/README.md

  + [LCDnumber]()

  # Calculator
- The gool of this exercice is to complete all the function that we need to simulate a basic calculator behavior
+ The goal of this exercice is to complete all the function that we need to simulate a basic calculator behavior

  ## Setup
   - In this part we will run our application ...  and as we see the application has no reactivity